datagrok/opinions/DESIGN.md

 ### Extremely naive algorithm (popular vote) for calculating score from "goodness" metric.

-For these sites, as their communities get larger, minority interests and opinions become excluded.
+For many opinion-collecting sites, as their communities get larger, minority interests become excluded.
 The marginalized, whose greatest champion for community-building should be the Internet, are ignored.
 The winningest content is that with the most votes, even if less-generally-popular content is highly desirable to a subset of the users.
 The site "descends into mediocrity."

 I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can both find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but consider to be on-topic and/or well-informed.